 Creating shukufe art can be a lengthy process, requiring the gradual accumulation of color layers through continuous, meticulous brushwork.
 This technique, known as shading, results in a gradual gradient of color that adds depth and dimension to the work.
 While it may be a slow and tedious process, the result is a seamless and stunning work of art that is well worth the effort.
 Whether incorporated into a painting, a piece of poetry, or a decorative piece of art, shukufe and its evocative flower motifs will surely add a touch of sophistication and elegance to any piece.

-TEZHIP ARTWORK #4: MAGNIFICENT FRESCO
+MAGNIFICENT FRESCO #4

 "Magnificent Fresco" is a masterful integration of Tezhip, the traditional Islamic art of illumination using real gold, with classic wallpaper motifs reimagined for contemporary interior design.
 This artwork blends intricate, symbolic floral and fauna motifs, including elegant representations of pheasants, symbolic of beauty and nobility, with the sophistication of Rumi calligraphy, adding depth and a sacred dimension.
 The use of genuine gold leaf in the design pays homage to the luxurious illuminated manuscripts of the past, infusing the piece with a timeless quality.
 Encased in a modern double-glass frame, this work celebrates cultural legacy.
 It creates a seamless visual continuity between the art and the space it adorns, exemplifying a unique synthesis of historical artistry with modern design sensibilities.
-Process and more details can be seen here
+Process and more details can be seen here.

-My observations of the Ottoman Era at Topkapi Palace ➡️ anisaozalp.com/istanbul
+Observations of the Ottoman Era at Topkapi Palace ➡️ anisaozalp.com/istanbul

 NATURAL AHER GLUE-MAKING PROCESS